lthoerner/crudkit/CONTRIBUTING.md

 an easily-navigable linear history.
 If this eventually becomes untenable we may switch to using merges.
 Colloquially, we use the term "merge" to mean "merge or rebase," so don't worry about the nomenclature.

+#### Ignored Files
+Please do not commit your `.vscode` directory or any other editor, extension, or tool configuration to the Git repository.
+Do not edit the `.gitignore` unless there is a compelling reason to do so.
+Instead, use `.git/info/exclude` for a local-only blacklist.

 ### Testing Workflows
 At the moment we do not have any testing workflows, but this will change in the near future.